 I realized I had insecurities and intermittent anger issues in my family relationships (especially with wife and with girlfriends before marriage) and that these recurring moments were hinting that something was not right with me.
 Nonetheless, I never made looking more in-depth into “my stuff” a priority.
 Everything else – work, money, providing for the family, and finishing education – always seemed like the most important places to keep my focus.
 Putting mental health matters above these other “much more important things” wasn’t going to happen.
 I believe this may be a common type of thinking and behavioural pattern for many males coming into their adulthood, unfortunately.

-Honestly, I was also afraid of being exposed as “broken person” or “a piece of garbage abuser” if a therapist ever knew how abusive I had been in my relationships; and likewise if my partner ever discovered I had severe mental health issues that would take extensive work to correct, then maybe she would want to give up on me.
-The truth was I did have serious mental health issues, and I was lucky I didn’t lose all of my family relationships after all I had said and done over time in the midst of my disordered functioning.
+I was also afraid of being exposed as “broken person” or “a piece of garbage abuser” if a therapist ever knew how abusive I had been in my relationships.
+I was also afraid that if my partner ever discovered I had severe mental health issues that would take extensive work to correct, then maybe she would want to give up on me.
+The truth was I did have serious mental health issues and I was lucky I didn’t lose all of my family relationships after all I had said and done over time in the midst of my disordered functioning.

 And imagine this: I maintained all this resistance for doing self-inquiry/mental health work despite being halfway through a master’s degree in psychology and working towards becoming a psychologist!
 Lol!!
-That said, I now also realize that going to school does not necessarily provide a complete understanding of self, mental health issues, the motivation for self-help, or fully inform the student as to how mental health issues play out in real life – not even close actually, in my experience.
+That said, I now also realize that going to school does not necessarily provide a complete understanding of self, mental health issues, induce motivation for self-help, or fully inform the student as to how mental health issues play out in real life – not even close actually, in my experience.

 My big moment of “mental health truth”…